GoldenaArcher/gg-novel/CONTEXT.md

     - Collapsible to ~0px to save screen space (SIDEBAR_COLLAPSE_WIDTH: 160px threshold)
     - Uses CSS custom properties (`--sidebar-width`) for dynamic sizing
     - Drag handle on right edge with visual feedback during resize
-- **Data flow**: Receives canonical projects array + active IDs from `App`.
-All mutations (create, delete, move, reorder) call back to `App`, which forwards to main process via IPC.
+- **Data flow**: Consumes project state from `projectStore` (Zustand).
+All mutations (create, delete, move, reorder) call back to `App`, which uses projectStore actions to update state and forwards to main process via IPC.
 The hierarchical structure is persisted as nested `children` arrays in the project metadata.
 Both `structure` (hierarchical tree) and `chapters` (flat list) are maintained for different use cases.

 ### Notes & Insights